bbauska/UC-Davis-Inter-jQuery/README.md

 <h4>Combining Scripts and Skill Building Through Practice</h4>

-<p>In this module, you will be able to use jQuery to create a smooth scroll effect for in-page navigation, as well as develop a script, using jQuery, that keeps track of scroll positions on the page.
+<p>In this module, you will be able to use jQuery to create a smooth scroll effect for in-page navigation, as well
+as develop a script, using jQuery, that keeps track of scroll positions on the page.
 You will be able to compare and contrast the in-page smooth scroll script and the location tracking script created using jQuery with one created using plain JavaScript.
 You will be able to build a webpage using HTML and CSS that will combine some of the different scripts created in this course.
-You will be able to combine some of the different scripts and jQuery plugins explored in this course into the Scription webpage through a series of challenges.
+You will be able to combine some of the different scripts and jQuery plugins explored in this course into the Scription webpage through a series of challenges.</p>

 <h5>39 videos, 5 readings, 7 zip files</h5>